How to Help a Constipated Baby

 When should you be concerned?
-The best rule is to call your baby’s doctor if more than 3 days pass without a stool.
+The best rule is to call your baby’s doctor if more than 3 days pass without a poop.
 Call even sooner if your baby has a weak cry, weak suck, or is acting ill.

-Hypothyroidism: A totally curable condition caused by an underactive thyroid gland.
+- Hypothyroidism: A totally curable condition caused by an underactive thyroid gland.
 If left untreated, hypothyroidism is a serious problem because it may slow mental development.